South Dakota Air National Guard

 The South Dakota Air National Guard (SD ANG) is the aerial militia of the State of South Dakota, United States of America.
-It is a reserve of the United States Air Force and along with the South Dakota Army National Guard an element of the South Dakota National Guard of the much larger United States National Guard Bureau.
+It is a reserve of the United States Air Force and along with the South Dakota Army National Guard an element of the South Dakota National Guard of the larger United States National Guard Bureau.

 As state militia units, the units in the South Dakota Air National Guard are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of South Dakota through the office of the South Dakota Adjutant General unless they are federalized by order of the President of the United States.
-The South Dakota Air National Guard is headquartered in Sioux Falls, and its commander is currently Major General Timothy Reisch.
+They are under the jurisdiction of the governor of South Dakota through the office of the South Dakota Adjutant General unless they are federalized by order of the president of the United States.
+The South Dakota Air National Guard is headquartered in Sioux Falls, and its commander is Major General Mark Morrell as of 2026.

 Overview

 Under the "Total Force" concept, South Dakota Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
-South Dakota ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
+South Dakota ANG units are trained and equipped by the Air Force and are operationally gained by a major command of the USAF if federalized.
 In addition, the South Dakota Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the South Dakota ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state militia units the elements of the South Dakota ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.